EPCCed/dirac-docs/docs/scheduler-update-2026.md

 # Tursa scheduler configuration update 2026

 !!! note "Last update"
-    This information was last updated on 22 May 2026.
+    This information was last updated on 26 May 2026.

-In June 2026 the Tursa scheduler configuration will undergo major changes to make the resource more flexible.
+On **Wednesday 24 June 2026** the Tursa scheduler configuration will undergo major changes to make the resource more flexible.
 This page provides an overview of the planned changes and what it means for users.